spack/governance/GOVERNANCE.md

 ### Membership

 Members can be added to the TSC by a majority vote of the TSC.
 Members may be removed from the TSC by a 2/3 vote of the TSC.
+If a TSC member has been inactive for over 6 months, the TSC must hold a vote on whether to remove that member from the TSC.

 Current Membership:
 - <fill in list>